 Some of the programs are verified by the VeriMAP system during the first iteration after the removal of the interpreter by propagating the constraints of the initial configuration only.
-Nonetheless, as indicated in Figure 5, which shows the precision achieved by the VeriMAP generalization operators during the first ten iterations, our approach of iterating program specialization is effective and determines a significant increase of the number of correct answers (up to 115% for $Gen_P$ , from 74 to 159).
-Moreover, we have that the verification process is able to prove programs by performing up to 7 or 10 iterations when using the more precise generalization operators $Gen{PH}$ or $Gen_P$ , respectively.
+Nonetheless, as indicated in Figure 6, which shows the precision achieved by the VeriMAP generalization operators during the first ten iterations, our approach of iterating program specialization is effective and determines a significant increase of the number of correct answers (for Gen_P that number increases from 74 to 159).
+Moreover, we have that the verification process is able to prove programs by performing up to 7 or 10 iterations when using the more precise generalization operators Gen{PH} or Gen_P , respectively.

-The highest increase of precision is given by the second iteration and, although most correct answers are provided within the fourth iteration, all generalization operators (except for the monovariant operator $Gen_M$ ) keep increasing their precision from the fifth iteration onwards, providing up to 6 additional correct answers each.
+The highest increase of precision is given by the second iteration and, although most correct answers are provided within the fourth iteration, all generalization operators (except for the monovariant operator Gen_M) keep increasing their precision from the fifth iteration onwards, providing up to 6 additional correct answers each.